Specialists in Medical Compensation Claims

 Medical negligence is substandard care by a medical professional (including doctors, dentists, midwives, nurses, radiographers and other health workers) ie medical treatment that has gone wong.
 We will just refer to “doctor” as the majority of medical negligence claims are against doctors.

-The legal test when making a medical negligence claim is whether or not the medical treatment given to a patient was of the standard that a reasonably competent doctor practising in that particular field of medicine should have given.
+The legal test when making a medical negligence claim is whether or not the clinical treatment given to a patient was of the standard that a reasonably competent doctor practising in that particular field of medicine should have given.

-Medical negligence claims are surprisingly common.
+These kind of negligence claims are surprisingly common.
 17,338 claims for compensation were, for example, settled in 2016/17 accordingb to the most recent figures released by the NHS

 How do I prove my doctor was negligent?

-To decide whether your medical treatment was negligent, our solicitors obtain your full medical records and send them to an independent doctor.
+To decide whether your treatment was negligent, our solicitors obtain your full medical records and send them to an independent doctor.
 This doctor reviews your notes, and if necessary your statement, and indicates whether the medical treatment was reasonable.
 If the independent doctor agrees that your treatment was substandard, your case moves to the next stage.

 Causation of medical negligence claims

 In medical negligence compensation claims it is often not difficult to prove that the standard of medical care was substandard.